Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 Driving and Operating Machinery

-Dizziness and vertigo (spinning sensation) are uncommon side effects that may affect your ability to drive or operate machinery.
 Be careful before driving or using machines until you know how Fosrenol affects you.
+Dizziness and vertigo (spinning sensation) are uncommon side effects that may affect your ability to drive or operate machinery safely.

 Storage

-Keep Fosrenol in the original pack until it’s time to take it.
-Store in a cool, dry place where the temperature stays below 25°C. Do not store in the bathroom, near a sink, in the car, or on windowsills.
+Keep Fosrenol in the original packaging until it’s time to take it.
+Store in a cool, dry place where temperature stays below 25°C (77°F).
+Do not store in the bathroom, near a sink, in the car, or on windowsills.
 Keep out of reach of children.
 Do not use after the expiry date on the bottle label.

 Overdose Information

 If you think you have taken too much Fosrenol, seek urgent medical attention immediately.
-Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department.
+Call the Poisons Information Centre at 13 11 26, contact your doctor, or go to the nearest hospital Emergency Department.
 Symptoms of overdose may include nausea, vomiting, and headaches.
-Seek help even if you have no symptoms.
+Seek help even if you don’t feel unwell.

 Frequently Asked Questions

-Fosrenol works by binding phosphate from food in your gut, so it starts working with each meal when taken as directed.
-Your doctor will monitor your blood phosphate levels to determine how well it’s working for you.
+Fosrenol works immediately by binding phosphate from food in your digestive tract during meals.
+Your doctor will monitor your blood phosphate levels and may adjust your dose to achieve the right level for you.

 Do not stop using Fosrenol suddenly.
 Your doctor will decide how long to continue your treatment.
-Stopping without medical supervision could cause phosphate levels to build up again.
+Stopping suddenly could cause phosphate levels to build up again in your blood.

-If you forget to take Fosrenol with a meal, take the next dose with your next meal.
+If you forget to take Fosrenol with a meal, take your next dose with your next meal.
 Do not take a double dose to make up for the missed dose.
+It’s important to take Fosrenol with every meal.

-Yes, inform your doctor that you’re taking Fosrenol before any X-rays or gastrointestinal endoscopy, as it may affect the results or show lanthanum deposits in your digestive tract.
+Yes, inform your doctor that you’re taking Fosrenol if you need an X-ray or gastrointestinal endoscopy, as it may affect the results or show lanthanum deposits in your digestive tract.

 Important Disclaimer